Evaniraut/Java-GUI-Project/README.md

-# JavaGUI-GUI-Project
+# JavaGUI-Project
 ##  Project Overview
-This project involves the design, implementation, and testing of a Java-based TeacherGUI application.
-It focuses on class design, pseudocode, and thorough error detection covering syntax, semantics, and logical errors.
-The report includes detailed test cases and analysis.
+This project presents the design, implementation, and testing of a Java-based graphical user interface (GUI) called TeacherGUI.
+It includes detailed class diagrams, pseudocode, and comprehensive error detection covering syntax, semantic, and logical errors.
+The report documents testing outcomes and analysis.

 ## Objectives
-- Understand object-oriented design through class diagrams
+- Design and implement a functional GUI application
-- Write pseudocode and implement the TeacherGUI application
+- Create clear pseudocode describing program logic
-- Identify and document common programming errors
+- Identify and explain different types of programming errors
-- Perform multiple tests to validate the program
+- Conduct thorough testing of the application
-- Provide comprehensive project documentation
+- Produce detailed documentation of the project

 ##  Contents
-- Introduction and project background
+- Introduction and background of the TeacherGUI project
 - Tools used for development and documentation
-- Class diagrams illustrating program structure
+- Class diagrams depicting the GUI structure
 - Pseudocode and method descriptions
-- Testing results with error identification
+- Testing results with error detection and resolution
 - Conclusion and references

 ## Key Learnings
-- Object-oriented design and implementation
+- GUI design and implementation in Java
-- Writing clear pseudocode for complex methods
+- Writing pseudocode for GUI functionalities
 - Detecting and fixing syntax, semantic, and logical errors
-- Documenting test results and creating professional reports
+- Documenting testing procedures and outcomes

 ---

 ## How to Run
-- Open the source code in any Java IDE (BlueJ, Eclipse, IntelliJ IDEA)
+- Open the source code in a Java IDE such as BlueJ, Eclipse, or IntelliJ IDEA
-- Compile and run the application
+- Compile and run the TeacherGUI application
-- Follow the test scenarios outlined in the report for validation
+- Follow test cases as described in the report for validation

 ---